top of page

 “I feel angry when schedules change at the last minute because I don’t have time to plan around my family.
 What I’d like is as much notice as possible.”

-This approach models emotional intelligence and invites others into respectful dialogue, even when topics are sensitive.
+This approach models emotional intelligence and invites others into respectful dialogue, even when discussing sensitive topics.
 It’s not about being soft—it’s about being strong enough to stay grounded while navigating challenges.

 Skill #5: Stay on the Empowerment Triangle